Ardeer

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Notable projects include Sunshine Mental Health and Wellbeing Centre, Derrimut Technology Hub, 661-663 Ballarat Road in Ardeer, and Ardeer Community Park Renewal.
-The following details those most relevant.
+AreaSearch has identified six projects likely affecting the region.
+Notable ones include Sunshine Mental Health and Wellbeing Centre, Derrimut Technology Hub, 661-663 Ballarat Road in Ardeer, and Ardeer Community Park Renewal.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.